-4. The customs authorities may refrain from charging interest on arrears where to charge it would, because of the situation of the debtor, create serious economic or social difficulties.
+- 4. The customs authorities may refrain from charging interest on arrears where it is established, on the basis of a documented assessment of the situation of the debtor, that to charge it would create serious economic or social difficulties. - 5.
 The Commission may, in accordance with the procedure referred to in Article 196(2), adopt measures laying down the cases, in terms of time and amounts, in which the customs authorities may waive the collection of interest on arrears.